When is your application deadline?

 Are there part-time options available?

 Part-time options are available based on each student’s individual situation, preferences, and needs; it is also an option for physicians and employees of the Health System at the University.
 A part-time path through the program works most efficiently if you can take two or more courses per semester.
-We do require that you graduate within five years after you are first admitted.
-However, you may request an extension if that is not possible.

 When will I find out whether I’ve been admitted?The deadline is March 1, however we do review on a rolling basis, so it is best to apply early.
 One can expect to receive notification by April 1, and we ask for a decision from you by April 15.